First Search for Dark Matter Annihilation in the Sun Using the ANTARES Neutrino Telescope: Results and discussion

 Assuming equilibrium between the WIMP capture and self-annihilation rates in the Sun, the limits on the spin-dependent (SD) and the spin-independent (SI) WIMP-proton scattering cross-sections are derived for the case in which one or the other is dominant.

-A conservative approach to the dark matter local halo is considered taking into account the gravitational effect of Jupiter on the Sun's capture rate, which reduces by $13$\%($87$\%) the SD capture and by $1$\% ($12$\%) the SI capture rates for $1$($10$) TeV WIMPs.
-A local dark matter density of $0.3$ GeV/cm$^{3}$ and a Maxwellian velocity distribution of the WIMP with a RMS velocity of $270$ km/s are assumed~\cite{pdg2012}.
-No additional dark matter disk that could enhance the local dark matter density is considered (see Reference~\cite{edsjosdcs} for a discussion).
+The Sun is considered to be free in the galactic halo~\cite{sivertsson}.
+A local dark matter density of $0.3$ GeV/cm$^{3}$ and a Maxwellian velocity distribution of the WIMP with a RMS velocity of $270$ km/s are assumed~\cite{pdg2012}, and no additional dark matter disk that could enhance the local dark matter density is considered (see Reference~\cite{edsjosdcs} for a discussion).

-The $90$\% CL limits for the SD, $\rm \sigma_{p,SD}$, and SI, $\rm \sigma_{p,SI}$, WIMP-proton cross-sections extracted from the self-annihilation channels $b\bar{b}$, $W^{+}W^{-}$ and $\tau^{+}\tau^{-}$ are presented in Figure~\ref{sdsilimitcmssmfig}.
+The $90$\% CL limits for the SD, $\rm \sigma_{p,SD}$, and SI, $\rm \sigma_{p,SI}$, WIMP-proton cross-sections derived for the signal channels $b\bar{b}$, $W^{+}W^{-}$ and $\tau^{+}\tau^{-}$ are presented in Figure~\ref{sdsilimitcmssmfig}.
 The latest results from Baksan~\cite{baksan}, Super-Kamiokande~\cite{superk} and IceCube-$79$~\cite{icecube} together with the latest and the most stringent limits from the direct search experiments SIMPLE~\cite{simple}, COUPP~\cite{coupp} and XENON100~\cite{xenon} are shown.
 The allowed parameter space from the CMSSM and MSSM-7 models according to the results from an adaptative grid scan performed with DarkSUSY are also shown.
 For CMSSM and MSSM-7, their free parameters are limited as shown in Table~\ref{tab:cmssmsimlimits}.
 All the limits presented in Figure~\ref{sdsilimitcmssmfig} are computed with a muon energy threshold at $\rm E_\mu = 1$ GeV.
-For these figures the shaded regions show a grid scan of the model parameter space, taking into account the latest constraints for various observables from accelerator-based experiments shown in Table~\ref{tab:aclimits}, and in particular the results on the Higgs boson mass from ATLAS and CMS, $\rm M_{h} = 125 \pm 2$ GeV~\cite{buchmeller}.
-A relatively loose constraint on the neutralino relic density $\rm 0 < \Omega_{CDM}h^{2} < 0.1232$ is used to take into account the existence of other possible types of dark matter particles.
+For this figure the shaded regions show a grid scan of the model parameter space, taking into account the latest constraints for various observables from accelerator-based experiments shown in Table~\ref{tab:aclimits}, in particular the results on the Higgs boson mass from ATLAS and CMS, $\rm M_{h} = 125 \pm 2$ GeV~\cite{buchmeller}, and the latest limit on the SI WIMP-proton scattering cross-section by XENON100~\cite{xenon}.
+A relatively loose constraint on the neutralino relic density $\rm 0 < \Omega_{CDM}h^{2} < 0.1232$~\cite{wmap7yr} is used to take into account the existence of other possible types of dark matter particles.